 In the first 8 months since the Regulation was enacted, more than half of the 13 responding companies had submitted at least one SPC manufacturing waiver notification in one or more Member States.
-In the past 12 months, replying companies have reported to have filed SPC Waiver notifications for over 30 additional products.
-The use of the SPC Waiver continues to be gradually growing, showing European companies' interest in manufacturing in Europe for maintaining and re-establishing competitiveness vis-à-vis non-EU industry in European as well as in export markets.
+In the following 12 months, replying companies have reported to have filed SPC Waiver notifications for over 36 additional products.
+The 2025 survey confirms continued use, with 21 more product reported as manufactured in the EU under the SPC Waiver.
+The use of the SPC Waiver continues, showing European companies' interest in manufacturing in Europe for maintaining and re-establishing competitiveness visà-vis non-EU industry in European as well as in export markets.

-• Business impact:
+Business impact:

 The majority of respondents found the SPC Waiver to have a significant impact on their business, with ratings ranging from 4 to 9 in 2024 on a scale of 1-10.
-However, almost all respondents are of the opinion that SPC Waiver in its current version does not achieve the expected results.
+The 2025 survey showed again a variety of opinions However, almost all respondents are of the opinion that SPC Waiver in its current version does not achieve the expected results.